Learn how connectivity and security transforms business in a cloud-based world.

 What is the FTC Safeguards Rule?

-According to the Federal Trade Commission (FTC), The Safeguards Rule requires institutions that engage in significant financial activities have measures in place to keep customer information secure.
-The new deadline for compliance is June 9, 2023
+According to the Federal Trade Commission (FTC), The Safeguards Rule requires institutions that engage in significant financial activities to have measures in place to keep customer information secure.
+Companies that are non-compliant can face costly penalties.

 Who is Impacted by the FTC Safeguards Rule?